 Training information for aspiring and existing disability sector workers

 The National Disability Insurance Scheme (NDIS) is transforming the way disability services are funded and delivered across Australia.
-Through providing reasonable and necessary support to people with disability, the NDIS is expected to vastly increase the number of people receiving services, and create new jobs and opportunities for service providers and the broader community.
+Through providing reasonable and necessary support to people with disability, the NDIS is expected to vastly increase the number of people receiving these services, and create new jobs and opportunities for service providers and the broader community.

 The NDIS is underpinned by specific values and principles that will revolutionise the way disability support services are offered — giving participants choice and control over what, how, when and where their support is provided.

 See below for more information about training for working with people with disability.

-Training provider fact sheet - Disability sector reform: What the NDIS means for training providers (PDF, 198KB or DOCX, 740KB)
+Training provider fact sheet - Disability sector reform: What the NDIS means for training providers (PDF, 297KB or DOCX, 162KB)

-Learner and disability worker fact sheet - Disability sector careers: Training for working in the NDIS new world (PDF, 194KB or DOCX, 741KB)
+Disability careers fact sheet - Disability sector careers: Training for working in the NDIS new world (PDF, 265KB or DOCX, 163KB)

-Disability service provider fact sheet - Disability sector training: Supporting skilled local workforces (PDF, 193KB or DOCX, 734KB)
+Disability service provider fact sheet - Disability sector training: Supporting skilled local workforces (PDF, 280KB or DOCX, 158KB)

 Work in the disability sector

 A career in the disability sector can be personally rewarding and can make a real difference in the lives of people with disability.
 Workers need to be flexible, adaptable and positive, while supporting others to achieve their aspirations and live as independently as possible.

-This includes ensuring the workforce reflects the diversity of the Australian population.
+This includes ensuring the workforce reflects the demographic diversity of the Australian population.
 Findings to date suggest that NDIS participants are seeking workers with common, relatable values and attributes.
 This means there is a demand for workers, from a variety of backgrounds, with values that put people with disability at the centre of decision making.

 Work can be challenging and highly varied in location, time and the services provided.
 Occupations can range from support workers, allied health professionals, support coordinators to managers and administrators, local area coordinators, planners and assessors.

 As disability service providers adapt to the NDIS, growth is also expected across business management, with increased focus on areas like customer service, workforce flexibility, innovation and technology.